6ogunt48/Resources/README.md

 - Domain-Driven Design: Tackling Complexity in the Heart of Software

-### Tools
-- Vim: Edit text at the speed of thought

 ## Other Resources
 - [Build Your Own X](https://build-your-own.org)
 - [CodeCrafters](https://codecrafters.io)